tirangol/Climate-Net/README.md

 `TemperatureNet` underpredicts temperature in oceanic west coasts (e.g. West/North Europe) and overpredicts temperature in temperate east coasts (e.g. China).

-`PrecipitationNet` is generally a lot less accurate because it is too difficult to algorithmically follow many of the tutorial steps for generating most important features.
+`PrecipitationNet` is generally a lot less accurate because it was too difficult for me to algorithmically follow many of the tutorial steps for generating most important features.
 In general, it vastly underpredicts coastal precipitation and equatorial coastal regions (e.g. Indonesia, Panama) and overpredicts desert/tropic transition zones (e.g. the Sahel).
 There are also some abrupt precipiation transitions that are very suspect.

 Most of the future development time will probably be focused on improving the `PrecipitationNet` with better features.